Ammar al-Baluchi: Transfer to the U.S. Guantánamo Bay prison in Cuba

-Combatant Status Review Tribunal
+Combatant Status Review Tribunal (2007)

 US District Court Justice Joyce Hens Green ruled that the Combatant Status Review Tribunals were unconstitutional.
 Nevertheless, the Department of Defense scheduled Tribunals for the 14 high-value captives who were transferred from covert CIA custody, on 6 September 2006, for early winter of 2007.

-The Summary of Evidence memo for Baluchi's Combatant Status Review Tribunal was drafted on 8 February 2007.
+The Summary of Evidence memo for al-Baluchi's Combatant Status Review Tribunal was drafted on 8 February 2007.

-Baluchi cooperated with his tribunal.
+Al-Baluchi cooperated with his tribunal.
 Although he was not able to call Khalid Sheikh Mohammed, Saifullah Paracha or Ramzi bin al-Shibh to testify about his lack of connection to al-Qaeda, he was permitted to have his legal representative field statements they had made.
 He chose to put forward the statements by Mohammed and bin al-Shibh as evidence, but not the statement by Paracha.

 Baluchi requested statements be garnered from Modern Electronics Corporation personnel, including Samir Sharin, Mohammed Mayer, Asraf Mayer, Ammar al-Tesqui and Sayed Tesqui that would testify he had no connections to militant forces, and that his employee records would show that he left several days before the attacks because his work permit had expired when MEC closed its Dubai branch.
-The tribunal judge ruled that although Baluchi's leaving Dubai a few days prior to the attacks was among the reasons for his capture, it was not relevant to seek records from his employer.
-Since the tribunal did not locate the individuals, Baluchi submit two statements he had written himself as what he believed his co-workers would say, and what he believed his Israeli roommates would say.
+The tribunal judge ruled that although al-Baluchi's leaving Dubai a few days prior to the attacks was among the reasons for his capture, it was not relevant to seek records from his employer.
+Since the tribunal did not locate the individuals, al-Baluchi submitted two statements he had written himself as what he believed his coworkers would say, and what he believed his Israeli roommates would say.

-In his defence, Baluchi argued that he often acted as a "businessman" to supplement his income, and thus his signature, telephone number and similar details were easily obtained in Dubai.
+In his defence, al-Baluchi argued that he often acted as a "businessman" to supplement his income, and thus his signature, telephone number and similar details were easily obtained in Dubai.
 He admitted dealing with Marwan al-Shehhi, but said that "when [he] approached me, he never declared himself as 'hijacker Marwan al Shehhi'.
-He approached me the same way he approached other individuals and companies in the U.S., a man wanting to do business".
+He approached me the same way he approached other individuals and companies in the U.S.: a man wanting to do business".

 The Department of Defense announced on August 9, 2007 that all fourteen of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites, had been officially classified as "enemy combatants".
 Although judges Peter Brownback and Keith J. Allred had ruled two months earlier that only "illegal enemy combatants" could face military commissions, the Department of Defense waived the qualifier and said that all fourteen men could now face charges before Guantanamo military commissions.